itinance/react-native-fs/README.md

 - `uploadFiles` promise result `response` property is now `body`
 - A boolean is no longer returned from any method except `exists`
 - `downloadFile` and `uploadFiles` return an object of the form `{ jobId: number, promise: Promise }`
+- `mkdir` takes optional 2nd parameter `options` for iOS users to set the `NSURLIsExcludedFromBackupKey` attribute

 ## Usage (iOS)